 When ingested, fennel has been found to sooth the digestive tract, reduce stomach acids, and calm inflammation.
 Chewing fennel seeds after a meal can help to prevent heartburn and aid in overall digestion.
 Fennel is also available as a tincture or liquid extract.7

 Ginger root is rich in antioxidants and a variety of components that can support your health.
 Phenolic compounds in ginger can help to relieve irritation in your gastrointestinal tract and reduce gastric cramps, both of which ultimately reduce the potential for stomach acids to flow into your esophagus.8 Research also suggests that ginger may effectively reduce inflammation in the digestive tract.9

 Ginger can be used in its raw form and incorporated into various dishes, but it is also available in powders, capsules, and teas.
 If you do use ginger, keep moderation in mind.
 Ginger is a spice, meaning that taking too much of it can potentially aggravate stomach acids and result in more heartburn.

 In conclusion, heartburn is one symptom of indigestion.
 Heartburn is also a symptom of too much acid production.
 Recurring heartburn is bad because constantly exposing the esophagus to stomach contents can lead to cancerous changes in your esophagus.
 Acid reflux may be remedied with simple lifestyle changes but if that does not work it is important to figure out what is causing your heartburn, either too much or too little acid, and to treat it accordingly.
 Improper use of PPIs can worsen digestion and make indigestion worse.

-If you want to support better digestion, we recommend DrFormulas™ Digestive Support, which offers a combination of natural digestive enzymes and betaine hydrochloride to support healthy stomach acid levels and digestion.
+If you want to support better digestion, we recommend DrFormulas™ Digestive Enzymes, which offers a combination of 18 different natural digestive enzymes to support normal digestion.